Signedue/signedue.github.io/education.md

 - Some types of education — like **short-cycle tertiary or certain youth education tracks** — show negative or flat growth, especially among men.
 - The gap in growth rate is most striking in higher education, where **women consistently outpace men by 30–50%** in relative terms.

-> Over 15 years, women haven’t just caught up — they’ve become the primary force behind Denmark’s education expansion, especially in urban and academic fields.

----

-## 🏆 The Most Popular Education Types for Each Gender
+## The Most Popular Education Types for Each Gender

 After comparing how education types have grown differently for men and women, we now take a closer look at **which specific programs dominate** for each gender — and how participation in them has changed over time.